Runway Startup Postdocs

 Intellectual Property and Investment Model

 Every Startup Postdoc gets the same Intellectual Property (IP) deal — and it is a pretty straightforward model.
-If you come to Runway, the Jacobs Technion-Cornell Institute officially becomes your first investor, contributing roughly $175,000 in support in the first year and giving you exclusive rights to the IP you develop.
-In exchange, we receive a modest equity share in your company comparable to the value of our investment.
+If you come to Runway, the Jacobs Technion-Cornell Institute officially becomes your first investor, contributing roughly $175,000 in support in the first year and $102,000 in the second year, and giving you exclusive rights to the IP you develop.
+In exchange, we receive an equity share of less than 6% in your company comparable to the value of our investment.
 You’ll leave the program with royalty-free, exclusive rights to your IP forever.

 From PhD to Entrepreneur